 Myth: Poll workers can ask personal questions to determine my identity.

 Truth: Poll workers are allowed to ask selected questions to determine the identity of a voter.
-They may ask for your address and some states require voters to present a valid form of identification (driver’s licenses included).
-However, poll workers are not permitted to ask questions pertaining to personal or political matters.
-Poll workers cannot intimidate voters and cannot ask for proof of citizenship if you are already a registered voter.
+They make ask for your address and some states require voters to present a valid form of identification (driver license included).

 Myth: You can be denied access to vote and forced to leave the voting polls without casting a ballot.

 Truth: All voters have the right to provisional ballots.
-If a poll worker challenges your eligibility to vote, you can request a provisional ballot, which is researched after the election to determine the voter’s eligibility.
-If eligibility is confirmed, the provisional ballot is opened, counted, and included in the official election results.
+If a poll worker challenges your eligibility to vote you can request a provisional ballot, which is researched after the election to determine the voter’s eligibility.

 Myth: You cannot vote if your home is in foreclosure.